lban2049/requests/.aigne/doc-smith/docs/user-guide-session-objects.md

 }
 ```

-The `session.cookies` object is an instance of `RequestsCookieJar`, which can be used like a dictionary but offers more advanced features.
+The `session.cookies` object is an instance of `RequestsCookieJar`, which can be used like a dictionary but also offers more advanced features.

 ## Persisting Parameters Across Requests